 About Sarah Kim

-Sarah Kim, Ph.D., is a Research Assistant Professor at the University of Florida’s Center for Pharmacometrics and Systems Pharmacology in Lake Nona (Orlando), FL.
-Her desire is to be at the crossroads of mathematics and pharmacology.
-She has been trained to deliver complex mathematical concepts meaningfully through a variety of teaching and research experiences, which people who have different backgrounds could understand.
 She graduated summa cum laude with the President’s honor with a Bachelor’s degree in 2008, and completed her Master’s degree in 2010 both in Applied Mathematics from Hanyang University, South Korea.
 She earned her doctorate in Biomathematics at Florida State University in 2015.
 She has received several awards including David Goldstein and Presidential Trainee Awards from the American Society for Clinical Pharmacology and Therapeutics.

 Dr. Kim’s current research focuses on:

-Mathematical modeling and simulations informing experimental designs to examine combinations of anti-M. tuberculosis agents to identify optimal regimens which markedly shorten the length of tuberculosis treatments and prevent the emergence of resistance.
+(1) Mathematical modeling and simulations informing experimental designs to examine combinations of anti-Mycobacterium tuberculosis agents to identify optimal regimens which markedly shorten the length of tuberculosis treatments and prevent the emergence of resistance.

-(2) Developing a disease progression model-based clinical trial simulation tool designed to optimize clinical trial enrichment and design of studies to investigate efficacy of potential therapies for Duchenne Muscular Dystrophy,
+(2) Developing a disease progression model-based clinical trial simulation (CTS) tool designed to optimize clinical trial enrichment and design of studies to investigate the efficacy of potential therapies for Duchenne Muscular Dystrophy.